marionettejs/backbone.marionette/docs/marionette.templatecache.md

 ## Basic Usage

 To use the `TemplateCache`, call the `get` method on TemplateCache directly.
-Internally, instances of the TemplateCache type will be created and stored but you do not have to manually create these instances yourself. `get` will return a compiled template function.
+Internally, instances of the TemplateCache class will be created and stored but you do not have to manually create these instances yourself. `get` will return a compiled template function.